PhotoToolsPhotoTools

 UK passport photo size and specs

-• Background: Plain light grey or cream — avoid pure white, patterns, and objects.
+Background Plain light grey or cream (not pure white)

-When you apply online, a digital photo should be clear, in focus, in color, and unaltered — no filters.
-The common requirement is a minimum of about 600 x 750 pixels and a file size up to 10 MB in JPEG format.
+When you apply online through GOV.UK, a digital photo should be clear, in focus, in color, and unaltered — no filters.
+The common HMPO requirement is a minimum of about 600 x 750 pixels and a file size up to 10 MB in JPEG format.

-You can take the digital photo yourself against a plain light background, or use a photo booth that gives you a digital code.
+You can take the digital photo yourself against a plain light background, or use a photo booth that gives you a digital code to enter in the application.
 Check the current pixel and file-size limits on GOV.UK before uploading.

 Glasses are generally not allowed in UK passport photos; remove them unless you cannot for medical reasons, in which case the eyes must still be clearly visible without glare.
 Head coverings are accepted only for religious or medical reasons, with the full face visible.